-Summary: A low histamine diet requires you to follow a 2-4 week elimination period, followed by a reintroduction period to determine your histamine threshold.
-A diet and symptom diary is necessary, and it’s strongly recommended you see a specialist dietitian during this entire plan.
+Summary: A low-histamine diet requires you to follow a 2-4 week elimination period, followed by a reintroduction phase to determine your histamine threshold.
+A diet and symptom diary is necessary, and it’s strongly recommended that you see a specialist dietitian during this entire plan.

 Significant dietary restrictions can affect nutritional status at any age (11).

-This is why it’s recommended you follow a low histamine diet under the supervision of a dietitian specialised in food intolerance.
+This is why it’s recommended that you follow a low-histamine diet under the supervision of a dietitian specialized in food intolerance.